 - Invitations & prioritization – immigrant entrepreneurs with community referrals will be able to register in a separate candidate pool for the EI Regional Pilot.
 BC PNP will prioritize eligible applications and invitations will be issued on a monthly basis.

 Eligibility Requirements for the Community

-Eligible B.C. communities enrolled with the EI Regional Pilot will be listed here once their profiles are posted by the BC PNP.
+Eligible B.C. communities enrolled with the EI Regional Pilot are listed on the BC PNP Community Profiles page.

-The EI Regional Pilot is for entrepreneurs looking to establish a new business in a smaller, regional community in British Columbia.
-Foreign entrepreneurs who have or are looking to purchase a pre-existing business may determine their eligibility under the BC PNP Entrepreneur Immigration Category.
+The EI Regional Pilot is for entrepreneurs looking to establish a new business in a smaller, regional community in British Columbia. international entrepreneurs who have or are looking to purchase a pre-existing business may consider applying under the BC PNP Entrepreneur Immigration Base Category.

 A. Determine Eligibility for the BC PNP EI Regional Pilot